 The difference between Creme Caramel, Flan, and Creme Brûlée

-Another distinction- crème caramel ("caramel cream") and flan are French names, but flan has come to have different meanings in different regions.
-In Spanish-speaking countries and often in the United States, crème caramel is known as flan.
+Another distinction- is crème caramel ("caramel cream") and flan are French names, but flan has come to have different meanings in different regions.
+Some recipes only call for egg yolks, while this recipe uses the whole egg.

 In Italy we call it both creme caramel AND flan- so take your pick!